Elie-A-98/yeager-dapp/README.md

 ## 1. How to Run

-Please make sure you have `yarn` installed.
-- I used yarn version `4.5.0` and `turbo`
-- The development was done on wsl 2 (ubuntu)

-Install metamask extension

-**Please make a free account on Pinata to get the API keys**

-- You can use a local hardhat blockchain network or sepolia testnet.
-- You can run all the application locally using docker images or manually in the terminal.
+**You can run all the application locally using docker images or manually in the terminal.**

+1. Run `nvm use` to be on the correct version of yarn
-**First run `nvm use` and `yarn install` from the root dir**
+2. Run `yarn install` from the root dir

+3. Create a free account on Pinata to get the API keys

+4. Install metamask extension

+*I used yarn version `4.5.0` and `turbo`<br>
+The development was done on wsl 2 (ubuntu)*

 ### 1.1 Decide which network to use

+You can use a local hardhat blockchain network or sepolia testnet.

 **To run on hardhat:**